tkz96/little-bucks/README.md

 <!-- SUPPORT -->

-## ⭐️ Show your support <a name="support"></a>
+## ⭐️ Show your support <a name="support"></a>⭐

-> Write a message to encourage readers to support your project

-If you like this project...
+If you like this project, please give it a ⭐ and let me know if you want to hire me :D

 <p align="right">(<a href="#readme-top">back to top</a>)</p>